Question for Bernie

 Even we educators have to keep learning, and most important of all is the lesson “Learn to say no when you do not want to do something.”
 This is survivor behavior.
 It strengthens your body’s ability to heal because you are protecting it from stress.
 Maybe that’s the message—to slow down and embrace your needs too.

 To keep strengthening your immune system, eliminate or limit involvement with negative people and other things in your life if you can describe them with any of the words you would use to describe what it is like to experience heart disease.
+You may also want to talk to experts right here on carolina cardiology associates.

 Love your life and body so the message you send to your body is “I want to LIVE.”
 To lower or banish stress, let your heart make up your mind.